QUARANTINE AND ISOLATION HOUSING

 Expect a call from University Housing.
 If it is not possible for you to return to a permanent residence or other location off campus, University Housing will help you navigate this process.
 Should you require University Housing to provide a space, we will make your isolation or quarantine assignment based on available spaces, and help you arrange transportation and meals.
 Although there are several places where students in isolation or quarantine are housed, you will not be offered a choice on where you will stay.
 Please note that students moving into isolation housing may be sharing some amenities, but each resident will have a private bedroom.

-- Download the What to Bring checklist to the right for suggestions
+- Download the What to Bring checklist for suggestions

 - All rooms will have linens provided